 You’ve talked your prospective client into hearing your pitch or learning more about your products over a call.
-But now what, how do you impress your clients on the phone?
+But now, how do you impress your clients on the phone?
 There are a few surefire ways to make a stellar first impression over the phone, as outlined below:

 After four or five rings, callers tend to think no one’s there – or worse, that you’re too busy to help them.
-And if you miss their call, they just may call one of your competitors instead of leaving a voicemail message.
-Even in-house receptionists will occasionally miss calls (when several come in at once or when they’re at lunch), so if you’d like to make sure every call is answered live, you may want to consider using a virtual receptionist service.
+If you miss their call entirely, they just may call one of your competitors instead of leaving a voicemail.
+Even in-house receptionists will occasionally miss calls, so if you’d like to make sure every call is answered live, you may want to consider using a virtual receptionist service.
 Virtual receptionists will cheerfully and promptly answer your calls, and your potential customers will feel cared for every time they call.

 One of the best ways to set your business apart is to cultivate personal relationships with your clients.
 Others can create similar products and services, but they can’t imitate your customer service.
 Even if it’s simply said in passing, always acknowledge when callers share personal info.

-When talking with your clients by phone, avoid saying “No”.
-Always look for a way to help them.
-Even if you do not offer what they are looking for or cannot answer a specific question, find out what they are ultimately trying to achieve and see if there’s any way that your firm might be able to help.
-Even if your company is not in a position to help the caller, you might be able to offer advice, refer them to a partner, or point them to a reliable vendor whom you have used in the past.
-Helping them solve their problems, even when it’s not going to result in any additional revenue for you, is a GREAT way to create fans of your firm.
+When talking with your clients by phone, avoid saying “no.” Always look for a way to problem solve.
+Even if your products or services do not offer what they are looking for or you cannot answer a specific question, find out what they are ultimately trying to achieve.
+See if there is any way that your startup’s products or services might be able to help.
+Even if your company is not in a position to help the caller with their particular issue, you might be able to offer advice, refer them to a partner, or point them to a reliable vendor whom you have used in the past.
+Helping them solve their problems, even when it’s not going to result in any additional revenue for you, is a great way to establish relationships with potential future customers.

-Whether you’re answering your calls yourself, have on-site support, or have a live virtual receptionist service in place, these five steps will have your clients on their way to saying, “WOW!”
+Whether you’re answering calls yourself, have on-site support, or have a live virtual receptionist service in place, these five steps will make your clients impressed with your startup’s professional level of customer support.